When Not to File an Amended Return

 Filing an amended return requires you to provide information about the original return, including any changes to the return.
 If you’re not sure whether your return was changed by a prior amendment or by the IRS from a notice, audit, or other adjustment, you’ll need to get your IRS records to properly complete the form.

 You can also get an experienced tax professional to research your IRS account for you, help you figure out whether you need to file an amended return, and prepare the return for you.
 Learn more about H&R Block’s Tax Audit & Notice Services.
-Or make an appointment for a free consultation with a local tax professional by calling 855-536-6504 or finding a local tax pro.
+Or get help from a trusted IRS expert.

 Need help deciding if you need to file an amended return (IRS Form 1040X)?
 Get the facts from the tax experts at H&R Block.